 A “standard” credit report treats all loans equally.
 A missed payment on a credit card is processed the same way as a missed payment on a mortgage.

 Missing a credit card payment is not as crucial as missing a payment on a bad credit auto loan or a mortgage payment.

 We find this to be true with college students and first-time car buyers.
-People in this category might be perfectly capable of paying back the loan, but the lack of information about their ability to do so means they cannot get a loan.
+People in this category might be perfectly capable of paying back the subprime car loan, but the lack of information about their ability to do so means they cannot get a loan.

-For this reason, the auto lending industry started computing their own credit scores.
-This means that many people can secure a car loan with poor credit.
+For this reason, the auto lending industry started computing its credit scores.
+This means that many people can secure a subprime car loan with poor credit.

 Subprime Auto Loan Benefits

-With a reliable vehicle, borrowers who are using sub-prime loans can find better-paying jobs and put an end to needing to rely on public transportation or loved ones.
+With a reliable vehicle, borrowers who are using sub-prime car loans can find better-paying jobs and put an end to needing to rely on public transportation or loved ones.

 A person in need of a subprime auto loan may pay more, but there are some tremendous benefits.
 After all, they do not have to worry about their car breaking down all of the time or about the car giving out after a year or two.

-You get what they pay for.
 The best subprime auto lenders know that car loans give people the chance to invest in a reliable vehicle, which improves job options and credit.

 Subprime Auto Funding Options

 Lenders know that consumers need a leg up in the world, especially now that the economy has come around and is thriving again.

-- Research not only the loans’ rates but also the lender’s reputations.
+Research not only the loans’ rates but also the lender’s reputations.
 Check websites and forums dedicated to this very task.

-Most subprime auto loan lenders today allow consumers to go online, apply for a loan and hear back within moments.
+Most subprime auto loan lenders today allow consumers to go online, apply for a loan, and hear back within moments.
 Quick approval helps consumers see what their options look like.

-After seeing this, a person can then call the lender up and see if there any further options for better rates.
+Now, a person can then call the lender up and see if there any further options for better rates.
 Subprime car loans, while irritating and embarrassing to customers, are an important part of the auto loan qualifying process.

 - At least 18 years of age